tmfarrell/tmfarrell.github.io/_posts/2021-05-30-how_delegation_improves_orgs.md

 layout: post
 title:  "How Delegation Improves Organizations"
 date:   2021-05-30 08:00
-categories: writing
+categories:
 ---

+It's pretty incredible how little leaders in civilian organization delegate.
+Down right criminally low.

+Delegation is the parallelism of

+### The Reality

-Leaders/ managers are assigned a lot of work.
+Being a leader/ man Leaders/ managers are assigned a lot of work.
 Work that, in order get done, will have to be distributed across their team.
 This is why leaders/ managers exist, to parallelize work across a team.
 If a leader/ manager can't delegate, or doesn't do it well, that's a big issue because that's literally why their job exists.